islegendary/discourse-segment-io-plugin/README.md

 - `track("Topic Tag Created")`
 - `page` — on controller/page-level requests

+### Email Added to Context

+When available, email is added to context.traits.email to help with merging profiles.

 ### Identity Strategy (New)

 You can now choose how Segment identifies users via the new `segment_io_user_id_source` site setting: